kdergal/EIA_Rates/README.md

-Notebooks used for getting information or creating graphs/tables to supplement reports.
+Notebooks used for finding information or creating graphs/tables to supplement written reports.